Fonger/bsoneditor/docs/api.md

 - `{boolean} history`

-  Enables history, adds a button Undo and Redo to the menu of the JSONEditor.
+  Enables history, adds a button Undo and Redo to the menu of the BSONEditor.
 True by default.
 Only applicable when `mode` is 'tree' or 'form'.

 - `{String} mode`